janleenders/myhome/README.md

 Installation, general steps
 ---------------------------
-- Create  directory  within which the application will be installed. f.e. : '/home/<user>/myhome' .
+- Create  directory  within which the application will be installed. f.e. : '/home/user/myhome' .
-  The <user> can be any user you have defined.
+  The 'user' can be any user you have defined.
 The myhome.config file uses user 'pi'.
 You are free to change this.
 - Copy the application files (including the application directory structure) into this directory.
 - Edit the parameter values in the config file myhome.config (in the root of the application directory).
 You are allowed to rename this file.
 Make sure you use the correct filename when defining the cron jobs.
 - Make sure you install the following software on your rasberry pi: